razerofficial/UE4_AndroidRenderSample/README.md

 * This sample project was created in UE 4.21.2.

 * The target frame rate can be set by using the `Execute Console Command` blueprint node.
-The `tMaxFPS` property sets the target frame rate.
+The `t.MaxFPS` property sets the target frame rate.

 ![image_3](images/image_3.png)